effectorHQ/.github/profile/README.md

 effectorHQ (*prev.
 OpenClawHQ*) is an open studio building the next generation of Proactive AI agent capabilities.
 Each project aims to solve a real problem, is backed by real research, and is designed to stand on its own.
 Together they form a coherent vision: **typed, composable, verifiable hands for AI.**

-Starting with [OpenClaw](https://github.com/openclaw/openclaw),designed for a larger capability layer.
+Starting with [OpenClaw](https://github.com/openclaw/openclaw), designed for a larger capability layer.
 We exist because one team can't cover every use case.
 Distributed, effector-native, community-driven is a better architecture.

 We don't build the brain (that's the LLM).
 We don't build the body (that's the runtime — [OpenClaw](https://github.com/openclaw/openclaw), [Claude Agent SDK](https://github.com/anthropics/claude-agent-sdk-python), and whatever comes next).
 We build the hands — and we make sure every hand is safer, more composable, and more powerful than what existed before.